wmde/wikibase-release-pipeline/deploy/README.md

-# Wikibase Suite Deployment Kit
+# Wikibase Suite Deploy

-Wikibase Suite (WBS) Deployment Kit is a containerized, production-ready [Wikibase](https://wikiba.se) system that allows you to self-host a knowledge graph similar to [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).
-In addition to Wikibase on MediaWiki, WBS Deployment Kit includes the Wikidata Query Service (WDQS), QuickStatements, Elasticsearch, and a Traefik reverse proxy with SSL termination and ACME support.
+Wikibase Suite (WBS) Deploy is a containerized, production-ready [Wikibase](https://wikiba.se) system that allows you to self-host a knowledge graph similar to [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).
+In addition to Wikibase on MediaWiki, WBS Deploy includes the Wikidata Query Service (WDQS), QuickStatements, Elasticsearch, and a Traefik reverse proxy with SSL termination and ACME support.
 The service orchestration is implemented using docker-compose.

-> 🔧 This document is for people wanting to self-host the full Wikibase Suite using the Wikibase Suite Deployment Kit.
-If you are looking for individual WBS Service Images, head over to [hub.docker.com/u/wikibase](https://hub.docker.com/u/wikibase).
+> 🔧 This document is for people wanting to self-host the full Wikibase Suite using Wikibase Suite Deploy.
+If you are looking for individual WBS Images, head over to [hub.docker.com/u/wikibase](https://hub.docker.com/u/wikibase).

 > 💡 This document presumes familiarity with basic Linux administration tasks and with Docker/docker-compose.

 ## What's in the box?

-WBS Deployment Kit consists of the following services:
+WBS Deploy consists of the following services:

 - **[Wikibase](https://hub.docker.com/r/wikibase/wikibase)** MediaWiki packaged with the Wikibase extension and other commonly used extensions.
 - **Job Runner** The MediaWiki [JobRunner](https://www.mediawiki.org/wiki/Manual:Job_queue#Cron) service which uses the same Wikibase container as above.